umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ### [Content Comparison](https://umbraco.com/blog/umbraco-forms-81193-and-deploy-4593-release/#content)

-The Umbraco Commercial Packages team has made some great improvements for Umbraco Forms and Umbraco Deploy [lately](https://umbraco.com/blog/umbraco-forms-81193-and-deploy-4593-release/) which immediately adds value to your projects on Umbraco Cloud.
-One of the new Umbraco Deploy features, Content Comparison, enables you to preview content changes directly in the backoffice prior to transferring them to another environment.
-This will often be helpful in order to ensure the correct updates are transferred and improve predictability when working with content in multiple environments.
+The Umbraco Commercial Packages team has made some great improvements to Umbraco Forms and Umbraco Deploy [lately](https://umbraco.com/blog/umbraco-forms-81193-and-deploy-4593-release/) adding immediate value to your Cloud projects.
+One of the Umbraco Deploy features, Content Comparison, enables you to preview content changes directly in the backoffice prior to transferring them to another environment.
+This is often helpful to ensure the correct updates are transferred and improves predictability when working with content in multiple environments.

 ![Content comparison](images/umbraco-deploy-93-content-comparisson\_1.gif)